 Tax Court Lawyers in San Marcos

-Most frequently, when the IRS sends a San Marcos, Texas resident a "notice of deficiency," which alleges that they owe back taxes, the taxpayer has 90 days to go to tax court, and file a claim in tax court to fight this allegation.
-If you don't file this claim within the allotted time, you can lose your right to dispute the tax bill in question, in any forum, permanently.
+Usually, when the IRS sends a taxpayer in San Marcos, California a notice of deficiency, indicating that they owe back taxes, the taxpayer has 90 days to file a claim in federal tax court to dispute this notice.
+If a claim is not filed in a timely manner, the taxpayer could lose his or her right to contest the tax bill at issue.

-Do I Need a San Marcos, Texas Tax Attorney?
+Do I Need a San Marcos, California Tax Attorney?